dolthub/docs/content/reference/sql/server/backups.md

 $
 ```

-You can use any valid dolt remote, including [AWS S3, GCS](https://www.dolthub.com/blog/2021-07-19-remotes/), and DoltHub remotes.
-For example, to backup to a DoltHub remote, do something like:
+You can use any valid Dolt remote, including [AWS S3, GCS](https://www.dolthub.com/blog/2021-07-19-remotes/), and DoltHub remotes.
+For example, to backup to a DoltHub remote:

 ```bash
 $ dolt backup add dolthub-backup https://doltremoteapi.dolthub.com/username/my-database-backup
 $ dolt backup sync dolthub-backup
 ```

-The repository `username/my-database-backup` will need to have already been created on DoltHub and your dolt CLI will need to be authenticated to write to it.
+The repository `username/my-database-backup` will need to have already been created on DoltHub and your Dolt CLI will need to be authenticated to write to it.

 It's important to note that syncing a backup to a remote will overwrite every existing branch and working set.
 The state of the remote repository becomes exactly the state of the database which is synced to it.
-In particular, remote branches will be deleted if they do not exist in the local database and all existing branches are pushed without regard to merged state, whether the push is a fast forward of an existing remote branch, etc. If you want to keep more than one version of a backup, you should use different remote URLs.
+In particular, remote branches will be deleted if they do not exist in the local database and all existing branches are pushed without regard to merged state, whether the push is a fast-forward of an existing remote branch, etc. If you want to keep more than one version of a backup, you should use different remote URLs.

-Doing a syncing of a backup to an existing backup remote is incremental.
+Syncing a backup to an existing backup remote is incremental.
 It only copies the novel data which has changed since the last sync.

 ### Sync a backup from SQL